sabbirosa/civix-ui/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to view the design system in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the component guidelines in your browser.

 ## 📁 Project Structure